 Horizontal series of three consecutive colored boxes in which the study design is stated followed by the primary efficacy endpoints and key secondary endpoints.
 Vertical series of three consecutive colored boxes in which the study design is stated followed by the primary efficacy endpoints and key secondary endpoints.

-Select inclusion and exclusion criteria for Quzyttir phase 3 study2
+Select inclusion and exclusion criteria for QUZYTTIR phase 3 study2

 Inclusion criteria: